 A class action lawsuit is a legal action that allows courts to judge cases involving a group of similarly-situated individuals and common factual and legal issues.
 By grouping together similar claims from individuals, case resolution can happen more efficiently, and plaintiffs can obtain legal representation that they would not be able to secure alone.
 Employment law class actions are among the most common class action lawsuit types.
 If an employer’s actions violated labor laws and harmed many workers in similar ways, a class action can be especially useful to bring legal claims for the group of employees.
 Examples of violations include the failures to pay overtime rates, give rest breaks, and keep proper time schedules.

 Seek Legal Assistance Today

 Has your employer withheld wages, overtime, or breaks from its employees?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (201) 801-5103 to schedule a free case evaluation and receive experienced legal counsel.